Former friend says Lori Vallow threatened to kill her

 Crying as she recounted the story, Barratario said Vallow told her she would use bleach and trash bags to bury her.

+Also Wednesday, NewsNational senior national correspondent Brian Entin said he spoke with a woman who was formerly incarcerated with Vallow.

+Trish Madsen says Vallow was isolated and has changed a lot since the last time she saw her.

-Vallow faces multiple murder, conspiracy, and grand theft charges in connection to the deaths of JJ Vallow, 7 and Tylee Ryan, who was almost 17.
-The kids went missing in September 2019, and their bodies were later found on Vallow’s husband, Chad Daybell’s property.
+Vallow faces multiple murder, conspiracy, and grand theft charges in connection to the deaths of JJ Vallow, 7, and Tylee Ryan, who was almost 17.
+The kids went missing in September 2019, and their bodies were later found on the property of Vallow’s husband, Chad Daybell.

 During an appearance on “Elizabeth Vargas Reports,” Gigi McKelvey, host of the “Pretty Lies & Alibis,” said Vallow looked “shocked.”